OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The combination of these can lead to insecure decisions, such as: stripping too much of the authorization/authentication/confidentiality logic from an app, which allows for information leakage.

 Note: Instant apps require an App Bundle.
-App Bundles are described in the "[App Bundles](0x05a-Platform-Overview.md#app-bundles)" section of the "Android Platform Overview chapter.
+App Bundles are described in the "[App Bundles](0x05a-Platform-Overview.md#app-bundles)" section of the "Android Platform Overview" chapter.

 #### Static Analysis